-According to the National Highway Traffic Safety Administration (NHTSA), a person with one or more prior DUI/DWI offenses is 4.1x more likely to be involved in a fatal car crash, making repeat alcohol offenders dangerous to a community.
+According to the National Highway Traffic Safety Administration (NHTSA), a person with one or more prior DUI/DWI offenses is 4.1x more likely to be involved in a fatal car crash, making those with repeat alcohol offenses dangerous to a community.
 While 2/3 of those arrested for drunk or impaired driving only commit one offense, the remainder go on to reoffend.

-But, courts and agencies across the country are using alcohol monitoring technologies to create sustainable, outcome-driven programs to support long-term behavior change in repeat alcohol offenders.
+But, courts and agencies across the country are using alcohol monitoring technologies to create sustainable, outcome-driven programs to support long-term behavior change in repeat alcohol clients.

 Any suspected drunk driver found to have a previous DUI conviction is placed in the Target 25 program, which includes being fitted with a SCRAM CAM bracelet and added RF house arrest as needed.

 By using SCRAM CAM technology as a form of treatment, jail alternative, and even an assessment tool, the county successfully reduced the occurrence of pretrial DUI recidivism by 90% and alcohol-involved crashes resulting in injury or death by 21% in 2013.